hleclerc/Sane_inter/docs/generation/content.md

 def bar a, b; ( c := a + b; 2 * c )
 ```

-As a rule of thumb, if the compiler can take care of an *obvious* simplification, this simplification is enabled for the greater goods.
+As a rule of thumb, if the compiler can take care of an *obvious* simplification, it will take care of this obvious simplification, for the greater goods.

 ```python
 # Std def of a lambda functions without parameter